Operation Trew

 Hundreds of thousands of homes were without power and prolonged and intense rainfall caused significant flooding in South East Queensland and Northern New South Wales.

-Tasked by the National Emergency Management Agency (NEMA) at the request of the State of Queensland, our volunteers have deployed on cyclone recovery operation to assist affected Local Government Areas (LGAs) from the Fraser Coast to the Gold Coast.
+Tasked by the National Emergency Management Agency (NEMA) at the request of the State of Queensland, volunteers deployed on cyclone recovery operation to assist affected Local Government Areas (LGAs) from the Fraser Coast to the Gold Coast.

 The story behind the name